Axiomatisation for an asynchronous epistemic logic with sending and receiving messages: Conclusion and future research

 \section{Conclusion and future research}

 We presented a multi-agent epistemic logic of asynchronous announcements with epistemic modalities for asynchronous knowledge, modalities for messages sending that correspond to broadcasting announcements, and modalities for individual reception of sent messages by the agents.
-Formulas are evaluated with respect to a state of an epistemic model and a prior history of such messages and receptions.
-We provided an infinitary axiomatisation {\bf AA}$^\ast$ for the always-validies, the formulas that are true in any model after any history of prior actions.
+Formulas are evaluated with respect to a state of an epistemic model and a prior history of such announcements and receptions.
+We provided an infinitary axiomatisation {\bf AA}$^\ast$ for the always-validies, the formulas that are true in any model after any history of prior events of sending and receiving messages.

 In future research we wish to axiomatise the single-agent case, to which our method cannot be applied, to add group epistemic modalities such as distributed knowledge, and consider non-public communication.
-We also envisage introducing other dynamic modalities to represent arbitrary reception or forgetting information, and to propose a semantics where asynchronous knowledge is factual.
+We also envisage introducing other dynamic modalities to represent arbitrary reception or forgetting information, and investigating variations of our semantics, \emph{e.g.}, where agents receive all unread announcements all at once---as when we check our e-mails---or where messages can be broadcast on different channels that might not be accessible to all agents---which could be an asynchronous adaptation of the logics for data exchange and communication of \cite{baltag2024logics}.
+Finally, we wish to propose a semantics wherein agents consider possible that announcements have been sent that they have not received yet, so that knowledge is factual.